The Man with the Golden Arm: Plot

-Frankie Machine is released from the federal Narcotic Farm in Lexington, Kentucky, with a set of drums and a new outlook on life, and returns to his run-down neighborhood on the North Side of Chicago.
+Frankie Machine is released from the federal Narcotic Farm in Lexington, Kentucky, and returns to his run-down neighborhood on the North Side of Chicago.
 A drug addict (the drug is never named, but heroin is strongly implied), Frankie became clean in prison.
 On the outside, he greets friends and acquaintances.
-Sparrow, who runs a con selling homeless dogs, clings to him like a young brother, but Schwiefka, whom Frankie used to deal for in his illegal card game, has more sinister reasons for welcoming him back, as does Louie, Machine's former drug dealer.
+Sparrow, who runs a con selling homeless dogs, clings to him like a younger brother, but Schwiefka, for whom Frankie used to deal in his illegal card game, has more sinister reasons for welcoming him back, as does Louie, Machine's former drug dealer.

-Frankie returns home to his wife Zosh, who supposedly needs to use a wheelchair after a car crash some years earlier that was caused by Frankie driving drunk.
-Zosh is secretly fully recovered, but pretends to be unable to walk to keep making Frankie feel guilty so he will stay with her.
-Frankie comments on the whistle she wears around her neck, a device she used in Frankie's absence to summon a neighbor, Vi, when needed.
-With Frankie home, Zosh smothers her husband in their small tenement apartment and hinders his attempt to make something of himself.
+Frankie returns home to his wife Zosh, who supposedly needs to use a wheelchair after a car crash years earlier that was caused by Frankie driving drunk.
+Zosh is secretly recovered but pretends to be unable to walk to guilt Frankie into staying with her.
 He thinks he has what it takes to play drums for a big band.
-While calling to make an appointment, he bumps into an old flame, Molly, who works in a local strip joint as a hostess and lives in the apartment below Frankie's.
+While calling to make an appointment, he bumps into an old flame, Molly, who works in a strip joint as a hostess and lives in the apartment below Frankie's.
 Unlike Zosh, Molly encourages his dream of becoming a drummer.

-Frankie soon gets himself a tryout and asks Sparrow to get him a new suit, but the suit is a stolen one and he ends up back in a cell at a local Chicago police precinct.
-Schwiefka offers to pay the bail.
-Frankie refuses, but soon changes his mind when the sight of a drug addict on the edge becomes too much for him.
-Now, to repay the debt, he must deal cards for Schwiefka again.
-Louie is trying to hook him on drugs again, and with no job and Zosh to please, pressure is building from all directions.